 How The Diversity Visa Lottery Works

-Sayfullo Saipov, the suspect in this week's New York attack, is a native of Uzbekistan who came to the U.S. through the diversity visa lottery.
+Sayfullo Saipov, the suspect in this week's New York terrorist attack, is a native of Uzbekistan who came to the U.S. through the diversity visa lottery.
 It's a system for people from countries that have sent relatively few immigrants to the United States in the past five years.

 Now, the attack that killed eight has brought heightened scrutiny to the program and prompted calls to end it.